paullang/hapi-mail/README.md

 **AWS PROTIP:** Don't store your actual AWS key and secret in your source code and don't use your root AWS key and secret for your applications.
 Setup a limited access key using [AWS IAM](http://aws.amazon.com/iam/) and either put them in environment variables or into a separate configuration file that won't get uploaded somewhere public like Github or NPM.

-**NODE v0.10.34 Warning:** Node v0.10.34 removed some CA certificates including the one used by AWS, so you should use v0.10.33 until those certs are added back.